oddballteam/vets-api/README.md

 make: *** [db] Error 1
 ```

-Sidekiq Enterprise is used for worker rate limiting and additional reliability.
+`vets-api` leverages Sidekiq Enterprise for its superior worker rate limiting and reliability.
 Most
 developers can bypass the installation of Sidekiq Enterprise with

 - `$ EXCLUDE_SIDEKIQ_ENTERPRISE=true make rebuild`